ThePrimeagen/michaelbpaulson.github.io/_posts/unity/2016-12-27-learn-unity.markdown

 has a large following (WAH??).
 There was a simple level editor of which I spent hours playing around with.
 The level editor had a simple script editor with C like syntax.
 That is where I discovered my love for programming and games.
 I hope, on this adventure, to rediscover them.

 So I am learning Unity and hopefully will make some neeto VR games.

-I kept programming all the way through college.
+I kept game programming all the way through college.
 Granted I rarely wrote anything passed concept, hand wrote physic engines, game engines, and eventually scope creeped to the point of never completing anything.
 But now, I want to revive that passion and see what the world of game programming looks like now.
 So I decided to learn Unity3d.
 I no longer have to worry about all the details, I can just focus on programming, and the unity way of doing things.

 ## Unity?
 Yes Unity.